dylandoamaral/zio-selenium/README.md

 ## How it works

-Here is a sample to link to a particular website and retrive the title:
+Here is a sample to link to a particular website and retrieve the title:

 ```scala
 import zio.{App, ExitCode, ZIO}